dav-anderson/ramp_template/README.md

 `adb shell am start -n <package_name/android:name>`

 Alternatively you may search for your app on the phones application tab and tap to run like you would normally.

-### Configuring App Icons

-In order to configure icons, each file must be named "android_iconXX.png" where "XX" refers to the resolution of the icon.
-The file must be placed within the  `assets/resources/icons` directory.
-The required dimensions are as follows.
-Icons are handled automatically by the makefile.
-Sample icons have been provided.

-`android_icon48.png` = 48 x 48

-`android_icon72.png` = 72 x 72

-`android_icon96.png` = 96 x 96

-`android_icon144.png` = 144 x 144

-`android_icon192.png` = 192 x 192

 ## IOS - WIP